SvenGDK/PS-Multi-Tools/README.md

 #### PS Vita changes
 - Improved support for the PS Vita console
 - The backup manager now supports loading PSV encrypted/decrypted game folders & ".pkg" files and displays informations about it, including game art
+- Supports now ".tsv" files from NPS (Files need to be placed in the "Database" folder but you can also load the latest one within the app)
+  - This will unlock downloads for :
+  - Games
+  - Updates
+  - DLCs
+  - Themes
+  - Demos
 - RCO Extractor
 - Decrypt and extract ".pkg" files
 - psvimgtools